Insurance Premiums Frequently Asked Questions

 Does having a serious illness affect life insurance premiums?

 A person who suffers from a serious illness or who is in the initial three years of recovering from one will probably pay a higher premium for life insurance.
-A whole of life policy that does not require a medical examination may be one exception.
-However, consumers should read whole of life policy terms and conditions because premiums may drastically increase in later years.
+A whole-of-life policy that does not require a medical examination may be one exception.
+However, consumers should read the whole-of-life policy terms and conditions, as premiums may increase significantly in later years.

-Will it be less expensive to purchase a joint life policy with a partner than each person purchasing individual coverage?
+Will it be less expensive to purchase a joint life policy with a partner than for each person to purchase individual coverage?

-A joint life insurance policy may sometimes have a lower premium.
-However, it may not be much more expensive to purchase two individual policies.
-In addition, having two individual policies will result in a pay out when each insured dies, resulting in double protection.
+A joint life insurance policy may sometimes have a lower premium, especially if you are younger than 30 years old.
+However, purchasing two individual policies may not be much more expensive.
+In addition, having two individual policies will provide a payout upon each insured’s death, providing double protection.
 Compare policies and quotes for each option to find the best coverage for the money.